AlexAndDog/AlexAndDog.github.io/README.md

 # IT-10
-- In this folder, you will find:
+- In folder, you will find:
 - 5 folders
      - Data - all the cooridnates of the poly(and multi)gons on the map.
            This folder also includes more javascript files that I used to create the map.